 The following are the differences between buying call vs selling put:

 Right and Obligation

-When selling the put, the seller does not receive such a right.
-As the right remains only with the buyer.
-Rather, the seller must buy the underlying share if the buyer exercises his right at the time of expiry.
+When selling the put, the seller does not receive such a right as the right remains only with the buyer.
+Instead, the seller must buy the underlying share if the buyer exercises his right at the time of expiry.

 When buying a call, the buyer has to shell out the premium, while the put seller collects the premium for selling the put.

 The buyer of the call does not need to deposit margin money with the stock exchange in order to carry the trade.
-Because as we discussed above the extent of loss is capped for the buyer.
+Because as we discussed above, the extent of loss is capped for the buyer.
 Hence, no more margin money he needs to pay irrespective of the movement in the stock prices.
-The seller of the put, however, must deposit the margin money with the stock exchange in case of adverse movement in stock prices to carry the trade.
+However, the seller of the put must deposit the margin money with the stock exchange in case of adverse movement in stock prices to carry the trade.